 By following this process, a legal entity in Honduras can effectively appoint a liquidator to oversee the process of liquidation.

-2. What are the reasons for entity liquidation in Honduras?
+3. What are the reasons to liquidate a company in Honduras?

 Companies in Honduras may choose to liquidate due to various reasons such as financial difficulties, insolvency, expiration of the company’s purpose, or strategic restructuring.